 Record for tax purposes

 COGS calculation is required for business taxes.
-Often, people overpay or pay no taxes because they don’t have a record of selling.
-To avoid this, you must have a record containing accurate invoices for sale made.
+Often, people overpay or pay no taxes because they don’t have a record of sales.
+To avoid this, you must have a record containing accurate invoices for sales made.

 Track your profits